saulrichardson/solstice/data/cache/Treanor_et_al.__2011_/extracted/document.md

 (55,
  65)
-dpoint for this study was the development of culture-conﬁrmed
+ndpoint for this study was the development of culture-conﬁrmed

 ## Page 5